hrqmonteiro/joplin-theme/README.md

    * Colored icons on sidebar (based on the *Things 3* app);
    * Capitalized tags (also support for icons in tags);
    * Colored tables, glyphs and text on rendered notes;
-   * Custom symbols for checklists.
+   * Custom styles for checkboxes.

 ## Setup: